karnamgyal/sleep-stage-classifier/README.md

-# EEG Sleep Stage Classifier
+# Full day-night EEG/EMG/EOG Sleep Stage Classifier

 This project involved building a complete deep learning pipeline from scratch: from raw EEG/EOG/EMG data preprocessing with MNE, to designing and training a CNN-LSTM model, to evaluating test performance and deploying an interactive Streamlit web app for visualization!